Rodrigues-Royston/Multi-timescale_Trajectory_Prediction/README.md

 ```

-Our newly proposed dataset is now available for download, send me an email at royston.rodrigues@protonmail.com to request for a download link.
+Our newly proposed dataset is now available for download, contact me at royston.rodrigues@protonmail.com to request for a download link.
 Please cite our paper if you find our work or dataset useful for your research.

 ## Project Updates
 - **14/12/2019** : IITB-Corridor dataset is now available for download